raumildhandhukia/nextnotes/README.md

 support WebSocket Servers.
 You can create your own WebSocket server and manage the documents and their connections manually.

-If not using TipTap Cloud Server like me, remove last two env veriables (NEXT_PUBLIC_APP_ID and NEXT_PUBLIC_JWT)
+If not using TipTap Cloud Server, remove last two env veriables (NEXT_PUBLIC_APP_ID and NEXT_PUBLIC_JWT)

 ```sh